 We have 15 Intel nodes with 2 x 12 cores / 128 GBs RAM/2 x 22 cores / 256GBs RAM.
 Which will give a total of 404 Intel cores.
 The AMD nodes total core count is 288 and will be utilized for instructional use such as BSOE Genomics courses.

 The cluster environment is built on CentOS 7 using the OpenHPC cluster environment packages.
 OpenHPC has common scientific libraries and use of Environmental Modules to streamline the use of applications and software.
 OpenHPC uses the batch scheduler system called SLURM.
 This is a job management system that will be more in line with many other high performance computing cluster centers.

 There is also a baseline of software packages that are in general use across disciplines.
 We will canvas the cluster user community to ask what software they would like to see installed.
 We will do our best to accommodate people’s request but we may not be able to do all requests.
 Keep in mind that if you are wishing the installation of licensed software it can be handled in a few different ways: install in your own home directory, have a site wide license or we restrict the use of the software to a designated group.

 There is also the opportunity for those on campus considering the purchase of an individual cluster to consider two options:

 - Add hardware to Hummingbird and gain even more access to CPU cycles.

 - Place your cluster in the Data Center and have the Hummingbird head node manage it.

 Both of these arrangements would save financial and human resources and give you access to even more CPU cycles and backed up storage both static and scratch.

 The cluster will have access to the Science DMZ – fast 100 Gbps networking connecting major research universities and labs.
-The Science DMZ has been operational for some time and is slowly being expanded.

 Questions, Comments, Donations? firstname.lastname@example.org